 Despite significant progress in reducing extreme poverty since 2000, more than 700 million people continue to live on less than US$1.90 a day.
-But ending global poverty by 2030 will require much more than closing an income gap — it will rely on institutions and opportunities that promote equality in all its forms, including access to resources, gender, employment, housing, and health.
+But ending global poverty by 2030 will require more than closing an income gap — it will rely on institutions and opportunities that promote equality, including access to resources, gender, employment, housing, and health.

-Poverty is a persistent challenge that requires innovative solutions.
-By using fresh research perspectives, UNU helps to overcome obstacles to sustained poverty reduction.
-Our work on migration, for example, examines the socio-economic drivers and consequences for households on the move to find solutions to poverty, at both ends of the migration path.
-Our economic toolbox uses sustainable benefit models to guide developing countries as they create social protection systems that are increasingly based on domestic tax revenues.
+UNU research helps to overcome obstacles to sustained poverty reduction.
+Our work on migration examines the socio-economic drivers and consequences for households on the move to find solutions to poverty, at both ends of the migration path.
+Our economic toolbox uses sustainable benefit models to guide developing countries as they create social protection systems based on domestic tax revenues.
 These unique tributaries of UNU research ensure a comprehensive mainstream approach to ending poverty.

 "Understanding how taxes and social benefits affect people is vital for reaching the Sustainable Development Goals.
 Developing simulation models together with partners in the developing world helps us understand which policies perform better in reducing povety and inequality."

 "Increased productivity in developing countries is essential for inclusive and sustainable growth.
 I am working to better understand what drives or impedes workers moving from low-productivity to high-productivity activities, and how policy can better support this transition."

 ASSOCIATE SCIENTIST, UNU-BIOLAC

 "I believe that education is of paramount importance for breaking the cycle of poverty.
 My work is providing access to equal education opportunities in biotechnology for researchers throughout Latin America and the Caribbean.
 This is fostering new potential for innovative technological breakthroughs to support sustainable development."